 Engaging in Community Dialogue

 One of the things we value within our Harvard community is the opportunity for civil and respectful dialogue.
-This evening, the Harvard Office of Diversity Inclusion and Belonging will launch its Community Dialogue Series, with a conversation with former Massachusetts Governor Deval Patrick on “Leading During Polarizing Times.”
+This evening, the Harvard Office for Equity, Diversity, Inclusion, and Belonging will launch its Community Dialogue Series, with a conversation with former Massachusetts Governor Deval Patrick on “Leading During Polarizing Times.”
 The Office has also scheduled a number of Community Spaces conversation and dialogue opportunities in the coming weeks.
 We hope you can take advantage of some of these events to connect with other community members.

 It has been nearly eight months since Harvard had to make the unprecedented decision to move most learning and operations remote due to the COVID-19 pandemic.
 While we have all continued to adapt, it goes without saying that many of us remain deeply burdened by the ongoing realities of remote work, online study, and childcare, as well as by rising COVID-19 infections and a divisive election season.
 You are not alone in feeling the stress of an uncertain time.
 Please take advantage of the multitude of opportunities and professionals here to help support your emotional and physical wellbeing, and continue to treat one another with kindness and consideration.
 We wish you health and safety as we approach November.